 Keep your communication official.
 Follow up any phone calls to the insurer with an email.
 Make sure to ask for a written explanation of what the insurance company is offering (or not offering).

-Sharing isn’t caring.
-Don’t share photos or videos of your accident on any social media like Facebook, Twitter, Instagram, etc. You have to prove that what you say actually happened and sharing on social media could work against your interests in a future legal action.
+Do NOT share photos or videos of your accident on any social media like Facebook, Twitter, Instagram, etc. You have to prove that what you say actually happened and sharing on social media could work against your interests in a future legal action.

-Step 3: Call an experienced car accident lawyer
+Step 3: Call an experienced accident attorney

 Insurance companies make money when policyholders or the injured party don’t file their claims or don’t collect on claims submitted under the policy.
 Some insurance companies regularly deny claims as part of an unspoken internal policy and will only investigate a claim if legal action is taken.